The 3 Most Harmful Skin Care Ingredients.

 Nope, it's not the Kardashians.

 I'm talking about toxins, and the dark side of beauty.
 Cosmetic companies all know we are suckers for a pretty colour and a nice smell, and love exploiting this fact.
-Do you assume the levels of toxins in your favorite products are too low to do any real damage?
+Do you assume the levels of toxins in your favourite products are too low to do any real damage?
 I did.
 Until I realised the cumulative effect ALL the products I was using had.
 Here are the top 3 ingredients to look for...and avoid!

 1 .
 Fragrance & Preservatives

 Most products contain synthetic fragrance, in fact it's something we take for granted.
 Fragrance is added to cover up the unpleasant chemical smell which makes sense because who in their right mind would slather their face in something that smells like you've scraped it off a car engine?
 Preservatives are added to the majority of products to extend their shelf life and stability.